SunnyBasion/CSP451-CheckPoint1-SunnyBasion/README.md

    - Ensure the visisbility configuration is set  to "public" and leep the other configuration settings set to default
    - Click create repository at the bottom

 2. Connecting to the remote repository and pushing the changes
+   - One must associate their SSH public key  with their Github account in order to connect to the remote repository from the local machine.
+   - To associate a SSH public key navigate to settings -> SSH and GPG Keys -> SSH Keys --> and select New SSH Key
+   - The command listed below with my specific GitHub repository will allow one to connect to the remote repository and push changes from the local repository.
    ```bash
    git remote add origin git@github.com:SunnyBasion/CSP451-Checkpoint1-SunnyBasion.git
    git push -u origin main
    ```